nikita-skobov/monorepo-git-tools/README.md

 ## How does it work?

-`mgt` knows how to rewrite your history based on files that contain information on how to rewrite the history.
+`mgt` knows how to rewrite your history based on files that contain information on how to map between local and remote repositories.
 These files are called `repo_file`s, and some common things that would go in a `repo_file` are: